 The ChyTV Plus includes a 9-pin D connector for GPIO functions.
 GPI stands for General Purpose Interface; GPIO stands for General Purpose In/Out.
 The two terms can be used interchangeably.
 GPI permits 8 possible ‘function’ triggers via contact closure.
 These functions correspond directly to one of the 8 pins.
 The appropriate function is triggered upon 'contact closure'.
 GPI functions can be defined to read a specific page, display Full Video, advance to the next page in the schedule, and a variety of other ChyTV actions.

 Of the 8 GPI pins some or all can be set to act as output pins set by GPIO commands that can be inserted in ChyTV pages or in the ChyTV Playlist.
 The default operation is for all the GPI pins to act as input only, but the user can set the GPI pins to act as all output or 4 input and 4 output.
 See below for more information.

 The 8 pin GPIO port can be configured for both input and output.

 SDK - Software Developer’s Kit

 The ChyTV SDK (software developer’s kit) enables custom software applications to interface directly with any ChyTV Video Graphics Information Display.
-The SDK gives direct access to the ChyTV API (application programmer’s interface) permitting customer interfaces to drive the ChyTV hardware directly using the same protocols the ChyTV Tools and ChyAlert software.
+The SDK gives direct access to the ChyTV API (application programmer’s interface) permitting interactive digital signage and customer interfaces to drive the ChyTV hardware directly using the same protocols the ChyTV Tools and ChyAlert software.
 Sample applications are provided in both C++ and Visual Basic programming languages.
 All commands can work over either IP or RS-232.